CollinLBauer/collinlbauer.github.io/_posts/2021-04-04-Stupid-or-Solid.md

 The SOLID principles are a little more fancy, so let me dissect these a bit.

-1. **Single Responsibility Principle is the concept that every class should have only one responsibility, and should only have one reason to change.**
+**1. Single Responsibility Principle is the concept that every class should have only one responsibility, and should only have one reason to change.**

 For an example, consider an object in 3D Euclidian space.
 There as several dimensions it could have, depending on the type of shape, size, its location, etc. There are several ways to implement these, especially if talking about complex geometry from modelling software -- but I'll keep my example simple: a rectangular prism, with length, width, and height, and its X, Y, and Z positions in space.

 A tightly coupled version of this rectangle would just store all of these as instance variables at the class level, but if we want to satisfy SRP instead, we should break this class down some.
 A much more loosely coupled version could simply store the length, width, and height dimensions, then either a position or a point object as the location.
 That position object would then store the X, Y and Z coordinates instead, which is a much more modular design.
 We could even go a step beyond by generalizing the 3D object to, instead of directly containing dimensions, contain *any* 3D shape as a polymorphic object, which stores its relevant dimensions, and so forth.

-2. **The Open/Closed Principle states that software entities should be open for extension, but closed for modification.**
+**2. The Open/Closed Principle states that software entities should be open for extension, but closed for modification.**

 This is one of the main points of object oriented programming.
 Classes are coded for very defined, rigid purposes, which can then be extended by other classes to include more information as needed, like a Student class extending a Person class.
 Note every person needs a student ID because note very person is a student.

-3. **The Liskov Substitution Principle states that "objects in a program should be replaceable with instances of their subtypes without altering the correctness of the program."**
+**3. The Liskov Substitution Principle states that "objects in a program should be replaceable with instances of their subtypes without altering the correctness of the program."**

 Fancy.
 But what do these fancy words mean?